Sense the real-world with Newark element14's MEMS Sensor Evaluation Board

 The MEMS Sensor Evaluation Board communicates through I2C and is equipped with headers with an Arduino shield and NXP Freedom footprint.
 The MEMS Sensor Evaluation Board comes complete with device drivers and sample code to easily evaluate and demonstrate the performance of the sensors.

 "This board will enable even more innovative designs and projects that can react to changes in the real-world," said David Shen, CTO at Newark element14.
 "This board has been designed for use with multiple embedded platforms and is ideal for both engineers and hobbyists alike.
 This collaboration is part of our ongoing relationship with NXP and ensures we remain market leaders in the development board space."

 The MEMS Sensor Evaluation Board features:

-- Freescale Freedom KL25Z compatible connector, drivers and software
+- NXP Freedom KL25Z compatible connector, drivers and software

 - Arduino compatible footprint

 - MPL3115 - High-Precision Pressure Sensor [50 to 110kPa, 2.5v]